ssbothwell/Algorithms/greedy/binpacking/2d_bin_packing/README.md

 ssbothwell@gmail.com

-A greedy algorithm for two dimensional offline bin packing.
+A first fit greedy algorithm for two dimensional offline bin packing.

-This python module implements next fit, first fit, best fit, and worst fit variations.
-Bins are initialized with an arbitrary fixed size.

 Items are tuples of width, height values.
 A list of Items are submitted, sorted, and placed in bins according to the chosen